ollama

 of integer values indexing the rows of the cell array

-comprising the chatHistory
+comprising the chatHistory property in llm.

 Note that selectively deleting user-model interactions from the chat history also removes any images that may be integrated with the selected requests.